|

 Haldir released the drow and ran after Valandil, crying, Come

-on!; and the rescuers followed as best they could, Arador
+on! and the rescuers followed as best they could, Arador

 fumbling for the tinder box in his pocket.

-blood-streaked foam pouring from its open beak.
+foam pouring from its open beak.

 Wilawen sank to the ground.
 Guenhwyvar, equally exhausted, padded